gravitonian/brutor-sdk/README.md

 Nothing to install in npm repo...
 ```

-##  Adding a platform action to the new project
+##  Adding a Repository action to the new project
 This uses the repoaction sub-generator:

 TODO